 - For each series, you can edit its symbol style and the series label (series label distinguishes each series when the legend is enabled).

-Axes—Customize the properties of the category axis and value axis.
+Axes (unavailable for pie charts)—Customize the properties of the category axis and value axis.

 Axis title—Provide a title for the category axis.

 - Character limit—Specify how many characters to display for each category label.